INNVTV/Stripe-Webhook/README.md

 ## Azure Focused
 Azure storage queues are built into the template.
 Can be replaced with a messaging system of your choice.

+## Exceptions
+Exceptions are logged in a table storage account for historical debugging.

 ## Stripe Webhook Documentation
 https://stripe.com/docs/webhooks